laxeye/pyYAMB/README.md

 ### Instalation

-pyYAMB will be available in PyPI soon and in conda some time later.
-Until then you need to clone the repository and run `python setup.py install`.
+pyYAMB is available at PyPI and may be installed with:

+`pip install pyYAMB`

+Another way is to clone the repository

+`git clone https://github.com/laxeye/pyYAMB.git` or `gh repo clone laxeye/pyYAMB`

+and run

+`python setup.py install`

 It installs pyYAMB and python libraries.
 Problems may appear with *hdbscan* module and *cython*.
 Just reinstall *hdbscan* using `pip install hdbscan` and try again `python setup.py install`.

+Also you need to install dependencies: minimap2.
+Samtools should be installed automatically during pysam installation, otherwise please install it (e.g. using conda).

+Conda package will be available soon.

 ### Usage